micboss71/prestashop/README.md

 By integrating your webshop with ING Payment Service Provider (PSP) you can accept payments from your customers in an easy and trusted manner with all relevant payment methods supported.

-The following payment methods are supported, depending on which ING PSP product you implement: iDEAL, Bancontact, Visa, mastercard, V PAY, Maestro, PayPal, SOFORT, Klarna and Bank transfers.
+The following payment methods are supported, depending on which ING PSP product you implement: iDEAL, Bancontact, Visa, mastercard, V PAY, Maestro, PayPal, SOFORT, Klarna, AfterPay and Bank transfers.

 With this official ING plugin you can connect your webshop to the following ING PSP products:
 - [ING Kassa Compleet](https://www.ing.nl/zakelijk/betalen/geld-ontvangen/kassa-compleet/index.html) for the Dutch market